jatj/sdn_onos/SLOW_HTTP_ATTACKS.md

 request.
 3. To prevent the server to timing out the connections, the attacker sends partial request periodically to keep the connection alive.
-4. Once all available threads in the server are in use, the server will be unable to respond to additional requests from regular traffic.
+4. Once all available threads in the server are in use, the server will be unable to respond to additional requests from regular traffic (legitimate users).

 ## Attack configuration